List of Judge Dredd characters: Pepper

+First appearance: 2000 AD #91 (1978).
+Created by John Wagner and Mike McMahon.

 Judge Pepper was deputy chief judge from 2101 to 2103, succeeding DCJ Grampus.

 After losing a leg in the 21st century he retired from active service and became a tutor at the Academy of Law, where he taught many of the city's most important and senior judges while they were cadets, including teaching Applied Leadership to both Judge Dredd and future chief judge Cal.
 When Chief Judge Cal became insane Pepper volunteered to fight with Dredd to depose the tyrant.
 In the moment of victory Dredd was offered the position of chief judge, but he declined in favour of Judge Griffin.
 Griffin then appointed Pepper as his deputy.

 Two years later Pepper was assassinated by game show contestants from a reality television show, in which contestants gained points by confessing to crimes they had not yet been caught for.
 Pepper's death led to the show being taken off the air.
 An artist oversight in this story saw him die with the full complement of two legs.

 Perrier

+First appearance: 2000 AD #255 (1982).
+Created by John Wagner, Alan Grant and Carlos Ezquerra.

 Judge Perrier first appeared in the story "The Apocalypse War", fighting the Sovs at the frontline.
 She did not appear again until years later when writer Garth Ennis took over the strip and brought her back in "A Clockwork Pineapple".
 She was then killed off in "Judgement Day", swarmed by zombies before she could reach the city.